 Red tape reduction

 One of ways in which the EDBM aims to boost FDI into Madagascar is to identify any obstacles blocking investment and then work with the government to remove them.
-A recent example of this were problems last year at the Port of Toamasina, which handles 90% of Madagascar’s container traffic and over 80% of all trade traffic.
-Rising cargo volumes and insufficient capacity was leading to major delays and administrative issues, threatening to limit the amount of business and trade Madagascar could handle.
+A recent example of this were problem last year at the Port of Toamasina, which handles 90% of Madagascar’s container traffic and over 80% of all trade traffic.
+Rising cargo volumes and insufficient capacity were leading to major delays and administrative issues, threatening to limit the amount of business and trade Madagascar could handle.

 “In 2023, our partners in the private sector raised some issues with us regarding the Port of Toamasina.
 We then worked with them to facilitate the expansion of the port and develop its capacities,” Razafindratandra tells African Business.
 A project is now underway that will see the port both modernised and significantly expanded, with the port’s capacity set to triple by 2026.